jbcodeforce/ML-studies/docs/coding/langchain.md

     [OpenAIToolsAgentOutputParser](https://api.python.langchain.com/en/latest/_modules/langchain/agents/output_parsers/openai_tools.html) used with OpenAI models, as it relies on the specific tool_calls parameter from OpenAI to convey what tools to use.

+???- question "Example of Intended Model"

+???- question "Example of Supports Multi-Input Tools"

+???- question "Use a vector store to keep the list of agent and description"
+    As we cannot put the description of all the tools in the prompt (because of context length issues) so instead we dynamically select the N tools we do want to consider using, at run time.
+    See the code in [agent_wt_tool_retrieval.py](https://github.com/jbcodeforce/ML-studies/blob/master/llm-langchain/openAI/agent_wt_tool_retrieval.py).

 ## [LangChain Expression Language (LCEL)](https://python.langchain.com/docs/expression_language)